e99h2121/gitbook-pathtoshanghai/housing.md

 ### Moving

+E.g. The case of [Kuroneko.](http://sh.cn.ta-q-bin.com/)

+- They will come to your home in order to check the budget.
+- And they will give a cardboard.
+It costs 1500RMB by 30box.

+The Japanese speaking staffs are available.

+E.g. The case of DIY.

+- Find a volunteer from your Chinese friends.
+- Order a local car rental service.
+- Pack by yourself, and move by ourselves.

+---

 In my case, I moved from ZhongShan Park to the french concession area after 1 year living.
 HuaiHai Zhong Lu, WuKang Lu, YongKang Lu Bar street..
 You can find many cozy place.

 To tell our requirement to landlord must be the key.